2012 United States presidential election in Illinois: Analysis

 While Obama only won 23% of the counties in Illinois, most of the counties he won were heavily populated.
 His 17-point victory is attributed to his landslide performance in Cook County where he received 73.88% of the vote and victories in the once Republican-favored collar counties (DuPage, Will and Lake).
 He also performed well in the East St. Louis area.
 Cook County, which encompasses the Chicago Metropolitan Area, provides a crucial advantage for the Democratic Party.
 If Cook County's vote were excluded, Romney would have won the state with 1,639,684 to Obama's 1,530,975.

+Calhoun and Madison counties voted Republican for the first time since 1984.
 As of the 2024 presidential election, this is the last time a Democrat has won Alexander, Carroll, Fulton, Henderson, Henry, Jo Daviess, Knox, Mercer, Putnam, Warren and Whiteside counties.
 Also, as a result of this election, Clark, Clay, Effingham, Edwards, Iroquois, Jasper, Massac, Richland, Wabash and Wayne are the only counties in the state that never voted for Obama in his two runs for the presidency or in his landslide election to the Senate.